terokarvinen/micro-cheat/README.md

 All cheatsheets included in cheatsheets/ directory are not supported yet.
 Micro-cheat has only been tested on Linux.

+## Todo

+Bibtex references cheatsheet.
+Should be MIT licensed to be included in this plugin.

 ## Adminstrivia

 Cheatsheets are from https://devhints.io project, copyright (c) 2021 Rico Sta.
 Cruz and contributors, received under MIT license.